What is 8/8 Simplified? Understanding Fractions and Simplification

 Q: What happens if I try to simplify a fraction where the numerator is larger than the denominator?

 A: This is an improper fraction.
 You can simplify it using the same method as for proper fractions; find the GCD and divide both the numerator and denominator by it.
-However, you might choose to convert it to a mixed number (a whole number and a fraction) after simplifying.
+Still, you might choose to convert it to a mixed number (a whole number and a fraction) after simplifying.

 Conclusion: Mastering the Basics